troywiegand/board-game-day/README.md

 ### Server

 The server requires an ENV VAR of `SITE`, a string of the URL of the site for CORS.

+## TO-DO

+- [ ] Have GTW use sqlite
+- [ ] Finish Home Page For Centralized User Auth
+- [ ] Implement Home Bar to interact with Settings
+- [ ] Enable passing Admin controls for GTW